-And just like a bank can use your deposits to lend to others so too can Compound lend to borrowers
+And just like a bank can use your deposits to lend to others so too can Compound Finance lend to borrowers

 - Compound offers much more attractive interest rates.
-Whereas your Well Fargo account may earn 0.1% per year, Compound offers much much higher interest rates to savers.
-As of February 2022 they hover around 2%.
-This is because Compound has close to 0 expectation of default.
+Whereas your Well Fargo account may earn 0.1% per year, Compound Finance offers much much higher interest rates to savers.
+As of February 2022, they hover around 2%.
+This is because Compound Finance has close to 0 expectations of default.
 A credit card by Wells Fargo is associated with a lot of risk.
 A customer’s ability to repay depends on a lot of external factors such as the status of their job and the state of the economy.
 Compound offers the safest borrowing.
 As long as borrowers supply and maintain more collateral than they borrow the risk of default is very low.
 Hence interest rates don’t need to be punitive.

 - Your Wells Fargo account is not easy to integrate and plug and play with other DeFi apps.
 You can’t move it elsewhere.
-This is a killer feature of Compound and we will describe it in more detail below
+This is a killer feature of Compound crypto and we will describe it in more detail below

-Is Compound like Lending Club?
+Is Compound Finance like Lending Club?

-Rather than matching a person who wants to lend money with a person who wants to borrow, Compound is like a robot that automates loans for a pool of money.
+Rather than matching a person who wants to lend money with a person who wants to borrow, Compound Finance is like a robot that automates loans for a pool of money.

 This effectively allows you to interact on your own with Compound.
 It does not necessitate there being users on the other side with an exact opposite view at the exact same time.

-OK so how does Compound work?
+OK, so how does Compound crypto work?

-In Compound you can borrow and lend ERC-20 tokens.
+In Compound, you can borrow and lend ERC-20 tokens.
 As a refresher, these are tokens that are compatible with the Ethereum network.

 If you want to borrow you need to put up more collateral than your borrow amount.
 So, for example, if you want to borrow $100 you may need to put up $200 worth of crypto as collateral

-How collateral works with Compound
+How collateral works with Compound crypto